fkie-cad/filesharer/README.md

 ### Encryption
 Encryption is done by RSA (PKCS1 padding) and AES256 in CBC mode.
+An AES secret and IV as randomly created for each file.
-The AES secret and IV is first sent encrypted with the public RSA key and then the file header and data is sent encrypted with the AES key.
+The AES secret and IV is encrypted with the public RSA key and sent to the server.
+Then the file header and data is sent over encrypted with the AES key.
-The client has to pass a public RSA (Windows: .der, Linux: .pem) key to which the server owns the corresponding private (Windows: .der, Linux: .pem) key.
+The client has to use a public RSA (Windows: .der, Linux: .pem) key to which the server owns the corresponding private (Windows: .der, Linux: .pem) key.
-The communication partners have to know each other beforehand and obviously both of them have to provide a key or none of them.
+The communication partners have to know each other's keys beforehand and obviously both of them have to provide a key or none of them.
 There is no key exchange happening like e.g. in TLS.

 Currently, the private key has to be stored unencrypted as a file on the server system.